 The G.S.
 Callendar Archive contains some 95 notebooks (1936-1964) and documents containing data, charts, notes, readings and formulae concerning temperature and climate as far back as 1751 and in locations across the world; letters, reviews and many candid insights into the state of climate science between 1936 and 1964.

 The family papers include photographs, personal correspondence, reprints, historical reappraisals, biographical material (some relating to Callendar’s father – physics Professor H.L.
 Callendar); and papers relating to Callendar’s war work, including FIDO (Fog Investigation Dispersal Operation), 1942-1946, and to his time with the Armament Design Establishment, 1950-1956.

-Two of Callendar’s notebooks are on exhibit at the Science Museum as part of the exhibit Atmosphere: Exploring Climate Change.
-The exhibit runs until the end of 2018.
+Two of Callendar’s notebooks are on exhibit at the Science Museum (London) as part of the exhibit Atmosphere: Exploring Climate Change.